Using a Canon EF 24-105mm Lens for Astrophotography

 If you’ve spent any time browsing my website, you’ll know that I do the majority of my deep sky imaging in a Bortle Class 8 city sky.
 This necessitates the use of light pollution filters for 95% of the broadband color images I take.

-The filter used for the image on this page is the Optolong L-Pro broad-spectrum filter.
-This filter specializes in preserving the natural star colors in the night sky while reducing as much artificial light and sky glow as possible.
+The filter I prefer to use most underneath my 24-105mm lens is the Optolong L-Pro broad-spectrum filter.
+This light pollution filter specializes in preserving the natural star colors in the night sky while reducing as much artificial light and sky glow as possible.
 It clips into the camera body to fit securely underneath my camera lens.

 When shooting star clusters with a DSLR camera in the city, it’s often better to shoot shorter exposures with a mild light pollution filter.
 This will help to reduce the harsh effects of color degradation associated with light pollution filters.